Contents

 It can thus be used to track conversions without relying on cookies, as well as implement customer journeys and sales funnels that don’t require cookie consent.

+A major downside of such implementation is it relies on the data already present in CRM, which typically excludes website visitor data collected on tracking landing page view.
 It relies on the ad platform previously knowing that the given bit of personal information belongs to a known user and in practice only allows attributing around half of the conversions.

 Customer data platforms take tracking to the next level, allowing for entirely cookieless tracking in some cases, as well as for significant reduction of reliance on cookies.